The Greater rhea and Darwin’s rhea

 - The lesser rhea, the Darwin’s rhea, the Darwin’s ostrich (Rhea pennata)

 The rhea lives in wild only in South America, among other things in Argentina, Brazil, Peru, Bolivia, Paraguay and Uruguay.
 Both species: the lesser rhea (Rhea pennata) and the greater rhea (Rhea americana) prefer open areas.
 The first one chooses grassland, the scrubland and even salt desserts.
-It lives in areas at the height of not more than 4500 m above the sea level.
+It lives in areas at the height of not more than 4500 m above sea level.
 The second species likes open grassland, pampas and it most willingly stays next to water; it lives in lowland areas most often and it rarely exceeds the height of 1200 m above the sea level.

 The rhea is a big flightless bird with grey-brown plumage, a long neck and it stands on long legs.
 It is very similar to the North African ostrich (Struthio camelus).
 The lesser rhea is a little bit smaller than the greater rhea.
 While walking, the bird spreads its wings which act as sails.
 Contrary to the majority of birds, the rhea has got only three toes.
-Its urine is stored in the separate organ out of the cloaca, which keeps feces.
+Its urine is stored in a separate organ out of the cloaca, which keeps feces.

 The rhea is omnivorous but it prefers leaves, seeds, roots, fruit as well as small rodents, reptiles and insects.